pikipiki/chanel/README.md

 ## Dev mode

-To build in dev mode the project:
+To build the project in dev mode with the hot reload after any changes:

     > npm run dev

-After that, you can reach the project at [localhost:3000](http://localhost:3000)
+After that, you can reach the project at [localhost:3001](http://localhost:3001)

 ## Build in production and start
 To build in production mode the project: